-- Pick up your child(ren) at an alternative site that will be communicated to you via the school newsletter throughout the school year. - Receive phone, and e-mail and/or text notifications and updates using our Blackboard Mass Notification system - it is important that we have a working personal phone number to call/text or a working email address.
+- Pick up your child(ren) early or at an alternative site. - Receive phone, and e-mail and/or text notifications and updates using our Blackboard Mass Notification system - it is important that we have a working personal phone number to call/text or a working email address.
 All changes to contact information are communicated to the school.